Small business & the Fair Work Act

 - spend less time dealing with employee disputes and queries

 - avoid significant penalties.
-The maximum penalty for a serious contravention of an Australian workplace law exceeds $133,000 per breach (for an individual) or $666,000 per breach (for a body corporate).
+The maximum penalty for a serious contravention is $165,000 per breach for an individual or $825,000 per breach for a company.
 Penalty amounts are subject to change.
-You can check the current maximum penalties at fairwork.gov.au
+You can check the current maximum penalties on our litigation page

 - build a reputation as an employer who values their employees and does the right thing by their employees.